aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/pretrained_bert_tutorial.rst

 .. _pytorch-HuggingFace Pretrained BERT-cleanup-instances:

-Clean up your instance/s
+Clean up your instance(s)
 ------------------------

-After you've finished with the instance/s that you created for this tutorial, you should clean up by terminating the instance/s, please follow instructions at `Clean up your instance <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-clean-up-your-instance>`_.
+After you've finished with the instance(s) that you created for this tutorial, you should clean up by terminating the instance(s), please follow instructions at `Clean up your instance <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-clean-up-your-instance>`_.